 Lying is one thing I truly can not stand.
 I must be able to trust you to really like you.
 I tell my kids it is always better to tell the truth when they have done something wrong than it is to lie.
+Even if they get in trouble, it will be less trouble than they would for lying.
 Today, I have a guest post from Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, and the founder of the website SafetyNetters.com.
 Leon shares with us a very personal piece on children lying and breaking the cycle.
-But to me, it is about so much more than dealing with lying in children.
-It is about dealing with ourselves and breaking the cycle of poor parenting or poor behavior.
-It is about rising above, which truly takes effort.
-It is very moving and each of us will probably learn something different from this article.
-In his words…

 I teach third grade, and eight-year olds aren’t always the most honest.
 Some years, more than others, I’ll find dishonesty lurking behind the lunch boxes and backpacks.
 Every year there’s cheating.
 Some years, there’ll be stealing.
 But, most prevalent in the realm of dishonesty is children lying.

 Why A Child Lies

 Kids lie.
 They mostly lie when they get caught doing something wrong, so they try to lie their way out of it.
 I find two tests with the exact same answers, obvious that one was copied from the other.
 Instead of fessing up, some of these young folks dig themselves deeper into their hole, denying the lying.

 You might wonder how I can tell when a child is lying versus telling the truth.
 I have a lot of experience with lying kids, because I used to be one.
 I know all the tricks because I used them myself.